Always Be Batman: A When I Grow Up Story

-There are really key themes there that I hadn’t considered until falling in love with career coaching taught me to further consider deep seated interests.
-Those key themes of creativity, sharing a message, and presenting something new to the world lead me to combining my love of interpersonal relationships and career development with a creative outlet of writing.
+There are really key themes there that I hadn’t considered until falling in love with career coaching taught me to further consider deep-seated interests.
+Those key themes of creativity, sharing a message, and presenting something new to the world led me to combine my love of interpersonal relationships and career development with a creative outlet of writing.

 What did you want to be when you grew up?
 Really think about what was driving those dreams.
 Are those motivations still there as an adult?
 If you’re curious, I’d love for you to check out the 100 Jobs Exercise and see what comes up for you.
 In this career development exercise, you choose 12 jobs that are most exciting to you from a list of 100 and then work to find themes, dynamic tensions, and images that arise.
 You might surprise yourself with what is lying just beneath the surface.

 Oh, and so we are clear.
 If you want to be Batman.
 Be Batman.
 Always be Batman.

 How to Find Your Career Sweet Spot

 Feeling Lost in Your Career?
 Start Here

 Yes!
 I’m a big proponent of letting our kids be free to be whatever crazy friggin’ thing they want to be this week.
 Mine is working on a full-time vet and a part-time artist and dance teacher.
 Whatever, kid.
 You be the best, busy future adult you can be!

 I look forward to getting in touch with her in 20 years for all my pet-care, dance instruction, and commissioned art needs!

 My Norah has that Batman mask and totally wants to be the Caped Crusader 😀

 Our parallel lives continue! (cue X Files theme)